clarkwinkelmann/clarkwinkelmann.com/flarum-services.md

 - Be popular
 - Use MySQL as database
 - Use only core features of the platform (no third-party or optional addons/extensions)
+- Be documented (in the source code or official documentation) in English or French

 #### Destination forum (Flarum) must meet the following criteria: